Brighton94/chat-bot-stackoverflow-assistant/README.md

 As next steps of this project I could:

-1. Build a **Telegram chatbot** hosted on AWS or on Flask to get a web-server that servers as a chatbot and/or
+1. Build a **_Telegram chatbot_** hosted on AWS or on Flask to get a web-server that servers as a chatbot and/or
-2. **build a custom chatbot**.
-There are various recommendations made for how to build a custom chatbot.
-Here are the 5 approaches to consider:
+2. **_build a custom chatbot_**.
+There are various recommendations to consider when building a custom chatbot:
   - Generative model: n-gram language model.
   - Generative model: LSTM-based language model.
   - Conditional language modeling: seq2seq model.